Originate/exosphere/tutorial/part_2/07_communication_format.md

 In this chapter we look at the data that flows through the communication architecture we discussed in the [last chapter](06_communication.md).
-How are messages sent over Exocom structured?
+How are messages sent over exocom structured?

 ## Terminology